libxsmm/libxsmm/README.md

 make STATIC=0 tests
 ```

 To remove intermediate files, or to remove all generated files and folders (including the interface and the library archives), run one of the make-targets below.
-An additional distclean-target recursively cleans the entire tree (since version&#160;2.0).
+An additional distclean-target recursively cleans the entire tree (after version&#160;1.9).

 ```bash
 make clean